 The story was suspicious, to say the least.
 It was difficult to see Lars conduct such an elaborate scheme with his mental condition.
 Plus, there were a lot of coincidences that were not explained and too many questions were unanswered.

 My fellow officers celebrated the ruling because, if nothing else, it meant the end of an exasperating and tedious case.
-I was unsatisfied, though.
-There were still too many loose ends.
+I, in sharp contrast, remained unsatisfied.

 “What’s bothering you, pal?”
 Rex asked shortly after the trial’s conclusion.